 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Hala Zeist Lampenfabriek, Zeist, The Netherlands.

-Other versions: Made in several colours: red, yellow, black, gray and off-white.
-This desk lamp model 13 appears in Hala catalogues from the 1950s until the late 1960s.
+Other versions: This Hala Zeist desk lamp model 13 exists in several colours: red, yellow, black, grey and off-white.
+This desk lamp model 13 appears in the Hala catalogues from the 1950s until the late 1960s.

 Hala Zeist Lampenfabriek

 Hala is one of the first light companies of The Netherlands, originated in 1932 in the city of Zeist and later moved to Amersfoort.
 Herman Theodoor Jan Anthoin Busquet (February 9, 1914 – June 12, 1977) was the founder of the company.
 It is always said that he designed most of the the Hala lamps, but that is in all probability not true.

 The company’s origin is in Hannover, Germany.
 The name is derived from the Hannoversche Lampenfabrik GmbH, founded in 1920.
 HALA Hanover ended business in the 1960s.
 Both companies sold the same lamps and used similar catalogues.

 Dijkstra Lampen B.V.